Oil prices shed gains as alarm over Iran rocket strike fades - for now

 “We do not seek escalation or war, but will defend ourselves against any aggression.”

-Reporting by Aaron Sheldrick in Tokyo; Additional reporting by Yuka Oyabashi in Tokyo and Florence Tan in Singapore; Editing by Kenneth Maxwell
+Reporting by Aaron Sheldrick in Tokyo; Additional reporting by Yuka Oyabashi in Tokyo and Florence Tan in Singapore; Editing by Kenneth Maxwell and Louise Heavens